RitaRamo/flocking-evolver/JBotRita/experiments/README.md

 * Robot: DifferentialDriveRobot

-Sensor: OrientationRobotsAverageSensor and RobotSensor
+* Sensor: OrientationRobotsAverageSensor and RobotSensor

-Actuator: TwoWheelActuator
+* Actuator: TwoWheelActuator

-Controller: NeuralNetworkController
+* Controller: NeuralNetworkController

-NeuralNetwork: CTRNNMultilayer
+* NeuralNetwork: CTRNNMultilayer

-Population: MuLambdaPopulation
+* Population: MuLambdaPopulation

-Environment: EmptyEnviromentsWithFixPositions
+* Environment: EmptyEnviromentsWithFixPositions

-Evolution: GenerationalEvolution
+* Evolution: GenerationalEvolution

 Only the evaluation function was choosen differently for each experimental setup:

-Local Setup:
+* Evaluation function - Local Setup:

-Global Setup:
+* Evaluation function - Global Setup:

-No Alignment Setup:
+* Evaluation function - No Alignment Setup:

 The complete configuration file of each setup can be seen inside each subfolder (GlobalSetup, LocalSetup or NoAlignmentSetup), within the file _arguments.conf